kcech/sentilo-docs-test/docs/clients/arduino_client.rst

            Serial.println("[setup] Connection is now established!");
    }

-   // Setup the Sentilo Sentor (this Arduino)
+   // Setup the Sentilo Sensor (this Arduino)
    // If the sensor doesn't exists in the catalog, create it void setupSentiloSensor() {
            Serial.println("[setup] Retrieving catalog info from Sentilo and search for the sensor...");